 Out of the garage and on to the main stage!

-Adelaide Festival Centre and internationally acclaimed artist Joseph O'Farrell, (JOF) team up to create a stunning show that gives up to 15 young garage bands the opportunity to perform live in the centre of the city.
+Adelaide Festival Centre and internationally acclaimed artist Joseph O'Farrell, JOF team up to create a stunning show that gives up to 15 young garage bands the opportunity to perform live in the centre of the city.
+JOF and the Garageband team worked together to provide participants with expert industry guidance and support.

 Originally commissioned by ALWAYS LIVE.